Background Image: Graham Caldwell’s “Compound Eye” (2008, Arsenal Art Gallery). Original Photo: Anne Dagenais. Edits: Adam Ashby Gibbard.

 Websites were free!
 People made them for nothing, shared them for nothing – just gave away information and services they produced, the product of their time, effort, and knowledge.

 This is why joining internet culture seemed so liberating, so exhilarating.
-It was tremendously modern – but it also electrifyingly non-capitalistic, by and large.
+It was tremendously modern – but it was also electrifyingly non-capitalistic, by and large.

 Even if your cultural production was built around capitalistic products – if you made fansites and participated in forums dedicated to corporate cultural properties – you could be active and engaged with these cultural products in a way that was never before possible.
 You could build a sense of community and connection with others who also appreciated these properties, no matter how obscure they were, no matter how distant other fans were.

 These were giddy and empowering times.
 And the creation of blogging platforms and social media supercharged this invigorating dynamic.
 After all, the internet may have democratized cultural production, but you still had to be a bit of a geek to set up and code your own website.
 But all you needed to operate a blog or a social media account was the ability to type.
 And it was all free!

 It was like the net suddenly granted everyone superpowers.